-In addition, the Company has in the past received a substantial amount of debt financing from Sciences pursuant to the terms of the Loan Agreement.
-There is no guarantee that Sciences will continue to provide funds when needed by the Company or that the terms of the Loan Agreement will remain the same or acceptable.
+In addition, the Company has in the past received a substantial amount of its debt financing from its majority shareholder, Sciences, pursuant to the terms of a loan agreement, as amended (the "Loan Agreement") entered into between the Company and Sciences.
+There is no guarantee that Sciences will continue to provide funds when needed by the Company or that the terms of the Loan Agreement will remain the same or acceptable to the Company.